-We adhere to the Statutory Framework of the EYFS and the four guiding principles that shape practice within Early Years settings.
+The Early Years Foundation Stage applies to children from birth to the end of the Reception year.
+This policy adheres to the Statutory Framework of the EYFS and the four guiding principles that shape practice within Early Years settings.

-- Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured - Children learn to be strong and independent through positive relationships - Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers - Children develop and learn in different ways and at different rates
+- Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured. - Children learn to be strong and independent through positive relationships. - Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers. - The importance of learning and development.
+Children develop and learn in different ways and at different rates.